Workflow Monitor [VF UG]

 Current state of the workflow (i.e. Running, Failed or Completed et al.)

-Error Message string to give back recurring error messages
+Status message string to give back status or error messages

-Current progress of the workflow including the number of processed steps and the current or failed task (depending on state)
+Current tasks of the workflow in progress or failed tasks (depending on workflows state)

 Date / time when workflow was triggered in the system